ibsafi/People-Connect-Platform/README.md

 * In the `Add service` tab, app shows a form of adding new service as the user is the service provider. see the following screenshot.

 ![a Screenshot of add service](./images/addservice.png)

-## The App Features:

-* Polished Front-End, Iconic design, and full-responsive (desktop and mobile) layout; by using Bootstrap, FontAwesome, and React frameworks.

-* Multi-language capability; supports four languages; `Arabic`, `English`, `Ukrainian`, `Portuguese`, as the user can change the app's language at anytime and any point.

 ## Try it on HEROKU:
 This link will jump you to test the application, have fun!